An official website of the United States government

 “This program works,” said one Veteran, who smoked up to three packs a day for 44 years.
 He had tried to give up cigarettes many times before he was able to stop for good with VA’s help in 2012.
 “I felt better than I had in years.”

 Below are some VA resources that can help:

 Your Local VA Facility

 Talk to your primary care doctor or mental health counselor.
 They will help you find the combination of counseling and medication that is right for you.
-Local VA medical centers offer a range of programs, including individual counseling, group classes, telephone clinics, and telehealth.
+Local VA medical centers offer various programs, including individual counseling, group classes, telephone clinics, and telehealth.

-If you have tried to stop smoking and you have an urge that won't go away, call 1-855-QUIT-VET today.
+If you're ready to quit and want to talk to someone on the phone, call 1-855-QUIT-VET today.
 Quit VET is a toll-free national quitline open Monday through Friday (9am - 9pm ET) available to Veterans who receive their health care at VA.
 Callers to 1-855-QUIT-VET (1-855-784-8838) will work with a quitline counselor to build a quit plan and discuss strategies for staying on track.
 Counselors can also provide scheduled follow-up calls to help you meet your goals.
 Counseling is also available in Spanish.

 Stay Quit Coach

 Download this mobile app designed to help Veterans quit tobacco, with tools and information specifically addressing the needs of Veterans with PTSD.
 Stay Quit Coach is available for free from both iTunes and Google Play.